It's good news

 Visibly more secure

-Maryland's new Real ID-compliant driving license includes many state-of-the-art security features that aim to help law enforcement spot a real from a fake license.
+Maryland's new Real ID-compliant driving license includes many state-of-the-art security features that help law enforcement spot a real from a fake license.
 Maryland's Motor Vehicle Administration opted for the latest card material, security elements, and personalization techniques that deliver optimal security and durability.

 The Maryland state identification card uses the same material, security features, and secure personalization process.

-is a polycarbonate card that's impossible to delaminate as it fuses security elements into the inner structure, making any attempts to tamper with the laser engraved data immediately visible.
+At the heart of this solution is a polycarbonate card that's impossible to delaminate as it fuses security elements into the inner structure, making any attempts to tamper with the laser-engraved data immediately visible.

 A polycarbonate card, with its unique security features from laser-engraving to enhanced visual and tactile effects, makes it the material of choice for many government authorities for their secure identity documents.